jacknot/justin.duch.me/_posts/2021-09-14-a_response.md

 >
 > But if you believe in God, and that all mankind is accountable to Him, it’s easier to refuse to abandon your virtue and allow Him to help you and to either stop society’s enemies or to ensure that justice is served in the next life.

 So from the second paragraph we find out that people who aren't virtuous compete better than those who are.
-Compete it what?
+Compete in what?
 Judging by the fact that apparently you need to compete in this thing to be able to eat, this sounds really familiar but in order to not say the "C" word, I'm just going to say that it's system of organisation where you compete for money to buy the food to eat.
 And it is this system that incentivises people to lose their virtues.

 Keep this in mind, I'll get to it later.